-Separate taxes on public utility companies to fund state regulatory bodies' administrative expenses are imposed in 45 other states.
+Separate taxes on public utility companies to fund state regulatory bodies' administrative expenses are imposed in 47 other states.
 Almost all such rates are below 1% of gross intrastate revenue.
-In Washington, railroad companies pay 1.5%.
+In Alaska, long-distance telephone companies pay 3.572%.

-State revenue collected from utility taxes:
+State revenue collected from utility taxes